VinceZK/authorization/README.md

 ```

 The authorization profiles consist of authorization objects and their authorization fields and values.
-They are in JSON format and can be maintained through all possible UI tools.
+They are in JSON format and can be maintained through all possible UI tools by the end-users.
 They are recommended to be saved in DB so that they can be easily associated with login user IDs.
 You can develop a role maintenance UI, which generates the authorization profiles.
 When the roles are assigned to users, the corresponding authorization profiles are also assigned.